 Here’s one last example and then I will end my rant; scouts honor.
-If I were to blindfold you and play you one vocal take that was recorded on two mic’s at the same time.
-One mic, being a $50 mic and the other mic being a $5,000 mic.
+If I were to blindfold you and play you one vocal take that was recorded on two mics at the same time.
+One mic is a $50 mic and the other mic is a $5,000 mic.
 I’m willing to bet you will struggle to identify which recording was done with the $5,000 mic because it’s not going to sound “$5,000” better.
 They will likely sound slightly different but they’re both going to sound great!

-But here’s how you can pull it off with only getting the bare essentials of what you will really need without compromising any quality.
+But here’s how you can pull it off by only getting the bare essentials of what you will really need without compromising any quality.

 The first thing you need is an audio interface.
 Basically, your audio interface is the hub for your recording studio.
 It’s how all of your components such as your microphone, speakers, and headphones connect to your computer using one simple USB cable.
 Your audio interface also allows you to easily control your volume levels for all of these components as well.